gambitproject/jsgte/INFOS/start_GSOC_2016.md

 analyzing games, and for learning about game-theoretic concepts such as Nash equilibrium.

-The blueprint is the current Flash implemenation (see www.gametheoryexplorer.org), which will be streamlined in JSGTE.
+The blueprint is the current Flash implementation (see www.gametheoryexplorer.org), which will be streamlined in JSGTE.